On birth of discrete Lorenz attractors under bifurcations of 3D maps with nontransversal heteroclinic cycles: FUNDING

-This paper is a contribution to the project M2 (Systematic multi-scale modelling and analysis for geophysical flow) of the Collaborative Research Centre TRR 181 ``Energy Transfer in Atmosphere and Ocean'' funded by the German Research Foundation.
-The paper is also partially supported by the grant of the Russian Scientific Foundation 14-41-00044.
-The author also thanks J.C.
-Tatjer for the discussions that led to the idea of Case~{\rm III}.
+This paper is a contribution to the project M7 (Dynamics of Geophysical Problems in Turbulent Regimes) of the Collaborative Research Centre TRR 181 ``Energy Transfer in Atmosphere and Ocean'' funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Projektnummer 274762653.
+The paper is also supported by the grant of the Russian Science Foundation 19-11-00280.